Aspen in October - a few tips

 First of all, you should be aware that - even though October is absolute off-season - Aspen is expensive.
-Of course there are many, many hotels in the town, but inexpensive accomodations are in short supply.
+Of course there are many, many hotels in the town, but inexpensive accomodation is in short supply.

 I deliberately don't want to give any recommondations here - too different are the wishes, requirements and pockets of those who may read here.
 This is why I will limit this to mentioning the two "most important" hotels for the John Denver Week -- so once there is the Mountain Chalet, traditionally the hotel where they have sing-a-longs each day, most of them until the wee hours of the morning, in the lobby..
 Many fans consider it their "home away from home"...
 Second then the Limelight Hotel, where several events take place as well, and where they usually offer a "John Denver rate" for the time of the events.
-After 2011 and 2012, they will also be holding the VIP receptions after the Wheeler Memorial Concerts there again in 2017.
+In 2011, 2012 and 2017, they also held the VIP receptions after the Wheeler Memorial Concerts there.